microtick/governance/proposal7.md

 Community should then coordinate with the Osmosis zone community to make sure an IBC connection is established between Osmosis and Microtick.

+Regardless of this proposal's passage, **Microtick the centralized business entity will be ceasing operation of the Ethereum / DAI bridge as of July 29th, 2021 (the 1 year anniversary of the microtickzone chain series)**.
+All MT-DAI currently outstanding on the
+Microtick chain is backed by DAI contained at this Ethereum address: 0x573162B096a2250ba933a6D87457557aDe4F10e7.

 ## Benefits

 IBC compatibility brings many benefits to the Microtick zone and community, including delivering on the promise of IBC